This classic children’s science project is easy to set up and amazing to watch – try the colour changing flowers experiment.

 :: stopwatch/clock (optional)

 To begin your colour changing experiment you’ll need some water mixed with food colouring.
-Our favourite food colourings, which we use for art and sensory play too, are Wilton Icing Colour Gels, which you can get from these affiliate links for Amazon.com and Amazon UK.
+Our favourite food colourings, which we use for art and sensory play too, are Wilton Icing Colour Gels (affiliate link).
 We did also try a food colouring from our local store, but the colour was just too weak.
 The Wilton colours are much better – just put a tiny amount of the colour in the water and give it a stir.